ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/Introduction_Lecture/Transcripts/Prose/AIFSS-01L_6EjIMXEBkcfaMf8_Fx9oH1QkjrulQf_ZPS_b7bZTCfw.sentences.csv_transcript.md

 [[start:1284184][end:1287086]] Maybe some of them are above the law in some capacity.
 [[start:1287118][end:1287950]] It's their relation.

-21:28 [[start:1288030][end:1292726]] But the basic constraints that the law entail, it is experienced by everyone in a different way.
+21:28 [[start:1288030][end:1292726]] But the basic constraints that the law entails are experienced by each person in a different way.
-[[start:1292748][end:1297238]] We will all expect that specific people will react to specific situation in specific way.
+[[start:1292748][end:1297238]] We all expect that specific people will react to specific situations in a specific way.
 [[start:1297324][end:1300760]] And this is a real property of the landscape that we experience.
-[[start:1301290][end:1311494]] So the way that this landscape shapes exploitation in a robust way, we can look at basically it as a constraint.
+[[start:1301290][end:1311494]] So the way that this landscape shapes expectation in a robust way we can look at basically as a constraint.
 [[start:1311542][end:1324400]] So not as a derivative property of a landscape that I can or cannot experience, but just as a statistical force that shapes behavior in a specific way.

-22:05 [[start:1325010][end:1344598]] And looking at things like that, it means that I can see a given sociocultural field in two complementary way as a set of agents that navigate common well, not quite common, but mutually constrained social, cultural worlds or as a set of constraints that produce itself.
+22:05 [[start:1325010][end:1344598]] And looking at things like that means that I can see a given sociocultural field in two complementary ways: as a set of agents that navigate common, well not quite common, but mutually constrained, social, cultural worlds or as a set of constraints that produces itself.
-[[start:1344764][end:1356220]] And the way agents reconstruct the world around them in their mind, the way they understand it in a creative manner, it is equivalent to the way the set of constraints reconstruct itself.
+[[start:1344764][end:1356220]] And the way agents reconstruct the world around them in their mind, the way they understand it in a creative manner is equivalent to the way the set of constraints reconstructs itself.

-22:36 [[start:1356670][end:1380260]] Which is important because if I can look at this whole world as a set of constraints over statistical constraints or behavior that reproduce itself, I can look at it as a living thing, strictly speaking, because this is how we define living things, at least in specific sub branch of system biology that I believe is relevant is to be believed about that.
+22:36 [[start:1356670][end:1380260]] Which is important because if I can look at this whole world as a set of constraints, of statistical constraints over behavior that reproduces itself, I can look at it as a living thing, strictly speaking, because this is how we define living things, at least in the specific sub-branch of system biology that I believe is relevant in this context.
-[[start:1380790][end:1389614]] So when we talk about structural landscape, we can look at them either as a landscape of affordances.
-[[start:1389662][end:1403474]] This is opportunity for action that are experienced and enacted by a set of individual agents which interact so as to having some level of coherence between the landscapes they experience and enact.
+[[start:1380790][end:1389614]] So when we talk about structural landscapes, we can look at them as a landscape of affordances, [[start:1389662][end:1403474]] that is as opportunities for action that are experienced and enacted by a set of individual agents which interact so as to have some level of coherence between the landscapes they experience and enact.

-23:23 [[start:1403602][end:1422526]] And I can look at the same landscape as a system of constraints that are exerted over the behavior of this agent and that I can define and study with no clear reference to any individual agent in the same way that I can study a dog without looking at every single individual cell.
+23:23 [[start:1403602][end:1422526]] Alternatively I can look at the same landscape as a system of constraints that are exerted over the behavior of this agent and that I can define and study with no clear reference to any individual agent, in the same way that I can study a dog without looking at every single individual cell.

-23:42 [[start:1422628][end:1430354]] What you're interested in, biology or sociology is usually aggregated patterns, not what every single living thing around thinks of.
+23:42 [[start:1422628][end:1430354]] What you're interested in biology or sociology is usually aggregated patterns, not what every single living thing around thinks of
-[[start:1430392][end:1431540]] Every single thing.
+[[start:1430392][end:1431540]] every other thing.
 [[start:1432790][end:1438820]] So that was the heaviest it got probably over the whole course.

 24:01 [[start:1441130][end:1451090]] I do not expect you to grasp all of the consequences of what I said because it was very condensed and it was very abstract.
 [[start:1451250][end:1456970]] But the case I'm making here is not that everyone has to understand all the math right now.
-[[start:1457040][end:1465050]] It is that this framework, it has things to say about relevant question in social science.
+[[start:1457040][end:1465050]] It is that this framework has things to say about relevant questions in social science.
-[[start:1465550][end:1471514]] And to make this point, I will not just give the abstract presentation of how it's awesome because we have landscape.
+[[start:1465550][end:1471514]] And to make this point, I will not just give an abstract presentation of how it's awesome because we have landscapes and
-[[start:1471562][end:1494290]] Whatnot I will look at specific fields, questions, case studies in social sense and I will look at basically how Oxygen France entails a pretty specific model of that that is well grounded in committee sense and that is relevant and that is adequate to the study of living, changing systems, et cetera, et cetera.
+[[start:1471562][end:1494290]] whatnot.
+I will look at specific fields, questions and case studies in social sense and I will look at basically how Active Inference entails a pretty specific model of that which is grounded in a cognitive sense and that is relevant and that is adequate to the study of living, changing systems, et cetera, et cetera.

 24:55 [[start:1495030][end:1498950]] So first agenda setting.
 [[start:1499690][end:1503480]] Some of you will know what it is, some of you will not know what it is.